 Contact Paul Davis for all your property damage needs.
 (703) 335-2424

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as you can.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
+You’ve suffered a water loss.
 While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:

 - Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips